mwreed1/EDAV-communitycontribution/color-deficiency.md

 ## Color Vision Deficiency and Data Visualization

+Color vision deficiency is typically referred to as color blindness and can be defined as the inability to distinguish certain colors, or any colors at all.
+Research shows that about 8% of men and 0,5% of women suffer from color blindness deficiency to some extent.

 As mentioned in class, color vision deficiency is an important issue to be aware of when creating data visualizations.
 While red-green confusion is the most well known there are several types, all of which should be considered when creating accessible visualizations.

+Problems faced by color blind people when it comes to data
+visualization:

+\*Not being able to recognize series or categories: The biggest problem occurs when people suffering from CVD has to distinguish between categories.
+Certain colors that look totally different for healthy people may look almost identical for color blind people.

+\*Not being able to recognize the key message at a glance: Another problem might occur is that color blind people may not be able to recognize key message at a glance.
+For example you might color code your graph in the way that the increase is colored in green and decrease is colored in red.
+But color blind people wouldn’t notice that.

+So it is important to design color vision deficiency graph when doing visualization.

 ### Types of color vision deficiencies: